 “Okay, we get it.
 But what do we do about it?”

-Plenty, in fact.
-Believe it or not, running a proper business website is a full time task.
+Plenty.
+Believe it or not, running a proper business website is a full-time task.
 But it needn’t be all rough stormy seas, provided you go about it the right way.
 Here is a helpful checklist to get you up to speed: